HuntsmanCancerInstitute/UMIScripts/Readme.md

     insert.
 Both single-end and paired-end (with or without a second UMI in the second read) fastq files are supported.
 The UMI is appended to the read name.

+- `smallRNA_pe_umi_extractor.pl`

+    A simple script for extracting the adapter and UMI sequence from a paired-end implementation of the Qiagen small RNA library preparation.
+    The UMI and Qiagen adapter is identified in R2, any complete or partial Qiagen adapter identified and removed from R1, and R1 is written to output with the UMI appended to the read name for de-duplication later.

 - `qiagen_smallRNA_umi_extractor.pl`

     A simple script for extracting the UMI from a Fastq read derived from Qiagen's Small RNA library preparation kit.
 Typically, a 60 base or longer read is needed.
-Since small RNAs are typically under 30 bases, the sequence goes through the RNA insert, adapter, and index code.
-This script searches for the adapter sequence, allowing for up to two mismatches, and extracts the remaining sequence as the UMI.
+Since small RNAs are typically under 30 bases, the sequence goes through the RNA insert, Qiagen adapter, and index code.
+This script searches for the Qiagen adapter sequence, allowing for up to two mismatches, and extracts the remaining sequence as the UMI.

+    For a paired-end implementation of this, see `smallRNA_pe_umi_extractor.pl`.

 - `qiaseq_barcode_extractor.pl`